-You know that you have Gmail on your iPhone.
-You get Gmail notifications, you see it in the app switcher, it's in the Settings app, and you even see the "Open" button instead of "Get" or the download icon in the App Store.
-But you simply cannot find the app on your home screen.
-If this situation sounds like something you're dealing with, there's an easy answer.
+You know that you have the Gmail app on your iPhone.
+After all, you get Gmail notifications, you see it in the app switcher, it's in the Settings app, and there's an "Open" button in the App Store instead of "Get" or a download icon.
+But you cannot find the app on your Home Screen.
+If this situation sounds like something you're dealing with on iOS 14 or iOS 15, there's an easy answer.

-While it's possible for all of your apps to live on both the home screen and in the App Library, it's also possible for there to be a discrepancy between the two.
-That's because iOS lets you remove apps from the home screen while keeping them tucked away in the App Library.
-In fact, you can have iOS automatically add apps to the App Library only, leaving your home screen clean and orderly.
+All of your installed apps can live on both the App Library and Home Screen, but it's possible for there to be a discrepancy between the two.
+That's because iOS lets you remove apps from the Home Screen while keeping them tucked away in the App Library.
+You can even have iOS automatically add apps to the App Library only, leaving your Home Screen clean and orderly.

 - More Info: How to Add New Apps to the App Library Only